West School Building Project

 A New Chapter in an Old Story: Capital Campaign for the West School Building Project

-We request your prayers for the success of this project and that the planning process may go smoothly.
+We request your prayers for the success of this project.

 FAQs about the Campaign